 Flabouria

 A wonderful beach that is separated in the middle by a rock, on which the Virgin of Flambouriani church has been built.
-Every August 23rd, this church is celebrated, and a big festival is set up, attracting the whole island.
+Every August 23rd, this church is celebrated, and a big festival is held, attracting people from the whole island.
 It is not an organized beach, and you will not find shops and taverns here, only a few rooms for rent.

 Antonides

 This beach belongs to the settlement of Panagia Kanala and forms a small pine bay.
 Access is by about 100 steps leading to a quiet beach.
-Along the beach, many tamarisks provide shade for the most part, with benches on their sides.
+Along the beach, many tamarisks provide shade for the most part, with benches beside them.
 The beach is not organized, but due to its steps, we do not recommend carrying too much equipment (umbrellas, chairs, etc.).

 Agios Sostis

 The beach of Agios Sostis is one of the most beautiful and deserted beaches on Kythnos.
-It derives its name from the small church in the area, which gives a Cycladic note to the beach with its white color.
-This beach is ideal for diving enthusiasts as it is windless and the waters are crystal clear, giving the opportunity to discover the seabed.
-In the middle of the beach, there are a few trees that will offer you shade, but the rest is unorganised, so we suggest you bring along whatever you will need to spend the day there.
+It derives its name from the small church in the area, which lends the beach a Cycladic note with its white color.
+This beach is ideal for diving enthusiasts, as it is windless and the waters are crystal clear, offering the opportunity to explore the seabed.
+In the middle of the beach, there are a few trees that offer shade, but the rest is unorganized, so we suggest you bring whatever you need to spend the day there.

-Bonus Tip: The beach is divided into two by an islet, and the left part is more secluded for those who want more peace and privacy.
+Bonus Tip: The beach is split in two by an islet, and the left side is more secluded for those who want more peace and privacy.

 Megali Ammos (Great Sand)